21 Things You Should Never Buy at Garage Sales

 Fragrance or makeup (new or old!)

 Stuffed animals can be hard to send through the extra-hot cycle on a washing machine, and like mattresses and upholstered furniture, they can be full of creepy crawlies and other unsavory finds.
+Of course, if you spot one of these valuable childhood toys, you might want to snap it quickly.

 Blenders and other kitchen electronics

-Blades and mechanisms can become dull and wear down over time, even if the machine looks fine on the surface.
+Your go-to smoothie maker’s blades and mechanisms can become dull and wear down over time, even if the machine looks fine on the surface.

 Used running shoes are often devoid of the cushioning that runners need; stick with new shoes for the cushioning and fit that will protect knees, feet, and legs.